mjmenger/bigip-bluegreen/BLUEGREENWORKFLOW.md

 ```

 ### Update the distribution or pool
+When a change to the distribution or the green pool is desired, a new version of the iRule is deployed.
 ```http
 PATCH https://serveraddress/mgmt/tm/ltm/rule/~{{ tenant }}~{{ application }}~{{ service }}_bluegreen_irule
 Authorization: Basic admin adminpassword